 The cells in the spreadsheet are expected to conform to a schema so that the correct information can be extracted.
 Any sheet in the workbook that doesn’t conform to this schema will be ignored by the upload.

-The first row must contain ‘Label’ then ‘Colour’ in the first two columns.
+The first row must contain ‘Name’ then ‘Colour’ in the first two columns.
 There should then be at least one more column of data, but there can be as many more as you like.
 The text in the first row for these data columns should be as you would like it to appear on graphics.

 Subsequent rows should contain the relevant information about that row.
 ‘Label’ should contain text for how that row should be labelled on graphics.
 ‘Colour’ can be left blank, but if it is filled in it should use hex colour notation as shown.
 Each other column should contain numerical data.